blessnetwork/blessnet/TUTORIAL.md

 ### Returning other data types

-While returning text is useful, sometimes there is a need to return either well structured data, or even HTML back to the user when using the Ingress is needed.
+While returning text is useful, sometimes there is a need to return either well-structured data, or even HTML back to the user when using the Ingress is needed.

-This change this, simply run the manage command.
+To change this, simply run the manage command.

 ```bash
 npx blessnet manage type json